epicexcelsior/resource-webhooks/resources/SERVER_INFO.md

 _ _
 %CHILL_ROLE% **— Level 10**
 ╰ Use external emojis
-╰ Access to #chill-chat channel
+╰ Access to the #chill-chat channel
 _ _
 %SNOWY_ROLE% **— Level 15**
 _ _